Description

 Cracks Depth Scale Depth intensity scale.

 Cracks Depth Smooth Smoothing of the effect.
-It should be lowered when there is a lot of holes in the cracks.
+It should be lowered when there are a lot of holes in the cracks.

-Cracks Distortion Distortion of cracks based on normal-map.
+Cracks Distortion Distortion of cracks based on normal.

 Cracks Width Width of the effect.
 It should be between 0.93 and 1.0.